2012 Acura RL - Powertrain

 Direct Electromagnetic Clutch Systems

-Located on either side of the hypoid gear that drives the rear axle are two identical Direct Electromagnetic Clutch systems that control the amount of drive torque that reaches each rear wheel.
-Starting with the 2009 RL, the speed and accuracy of this electromagnetic clutch system is far more precise than previous versions thus providing an improved limited-slip differential function.
+Located on either side of the hypoid gear (that drives the rear axle) are two identical Direct Electromagnetic Clutch systems that control the amount of drive torque that reaches each rear wheel.
 In addition, the acceleration device incorporates a low- and high-range that delivers different levels of rear wheel overdrive depending on vehicle velocity and lateral acceleration.
 A computer-controlled electric coil controls the pressure applied to a clutch, which slows the sun gear within a planetary gearset to modulate the torque being sent to the rear wheel.
 The amount of torque transmitted to each rear wheel continually varies between zero and 100-percent, depending on driving conditions.

 Under deceleration (throttle closed) while cornering, torque to the outside rear wheel is varied to change from an inward to an outward yaw moment, helping improve vehicle stability.
 A search coil sensor allows the ECU to estimate the clutch plate coefficient of friction (which changes with heat build-up) and then adjusts voltage sent to the electromagnetic coil that controls the clutch to compensate for varying conditions.
 To ensure that the amount of torque transmitted remains optimized as miles and wear accumulate, the coils provide a feedback loop that the ECU uses to adjust voltage to the electromagnetic clutches thus compensating for clutch wear.